 Restricted to Psychology students in their final semester, this course provides students individual instruction and peer critiques as they prepare and complete their senior theses.
 The course offers students guidance and support in planning and writing the capstone thesis.
 Students will receive frequent and individualized responses from instructors and peers during the composing and revising process.
 Depending on their interests, students will produce either a highly informed academic thesis, a publication-ready manuscript of psychological research, or develop a project that combines the two.
 Writing intensive course.
-3 credits
+Prerequisite: Senior status and successful completion of all courses in the psychology major core.
+3 credits.
+(Cycled)